bycnfz/weather2k/README.md

 ## Cite
 If you are using this dataset please cite

-> Xun Zhu, Yutong Xiong, Ming Wu, Gaozhen Nie, Bin Zhang, Ziheng Yang.
-> Weather2K: A Multivariate Spatio-Temporal Benchmark Dataset for Meteorological Forecasting Based on Real-Time Observation Data from Ground Weather Stations.
+> Zhu, Xun, Yutong Xiong, Ming Wu, Gaozhen Nie, Bin Zhang and Ziheng Yang.
+“Weather2K: A Multivariate Spatio-Temporal Benchmark Dataset for Meteorological Forecasting Based on Real-Time Observation Data from Ground Weather Stations.”
+(2023).
 > arXiv:[2302.10493](https://arxiv.org/abs/2302.10493)